zzhjerry/sfmovies/README.md

 This app shows a map of San Francisco with markers denoting places a film is filmed at.
 This is how it works:

-- When the app is loaded, it will display a random movie's filmed locations.
-And this random movie will be changed every 5s.
+- When the app is loaded, it will display a map on the right and a search box on the left.
-- The map will occupy the full height of right side.
-The left side will be a search bar and a bunch of texts showing the information of the movie such as title, release year, production company, director, writer, actor1,2,3, and locations.
+- When user selected a movie, left side will show a bunch of texts showing the information of the movie such as title, release year, production company, director, writer, actor1,2,3, and locations.
-- When people start typing movie names, there will be up to 8 autocompleted candidates as a list below the input area.
-The movie infomation text will disappear.
-The markers on the map will show the locations of first movie candidate.
-- If user type an invalid movie name, UI will show "Movie name not found"
+- If user type an invalid movie name, markers on the map will be removed and there will not be autocompletion.

 ## Components

+### `<App />`

+This top level component controls the state of the whole application.
+It:

+- load all the movies into a local state when a app is mounted
+- find the `currentMovie` and `positions` which will be used by `MovieInfo` and `MovieLocationMap` component respectively.

 ### `<MovieInfo />`

+**props:**

+- `currentMovie` {Object}: a movie object with `title`, `release_year`, `production_company`, `director`, `writer`, `actor_1,2,3` and `locations`

 ### `<MovieLocationMap />`